 The Morris K. Udall and Stewart L. Udall Foundation expects to award 50 scholarships of up to $5000 and 50 honorable mentions to sophomore and junior level college students committed to careers related to the environment, tribal public policy, or Native American health care.
+For additional information, see the Udall Foundation facebook group, which has application advice as well as information about American Indian and Alaska Native students in higher education at Native Education @ Udall Foundation.

 Scholarships are offered in any of three categories: